Centralizers of Hamiltonian circle actions on rational ruled surfaces: Introduction

 It seems likely that our results on centralizers of Hamiltonian circle actions could be proven using moment map techniques alone.
-The main advantage of introducing pseudo-holomorphic curve techniques is that our setting generalises to actions of any compact, possibly finite, abelian group $A\subset\Ham(M,\om)$.
-For instance, in the companion paper~\cite{Zn_symp}, we use the same framework to determine the homotopy type of the centralizers of most finite cyclic subgroups $\Z_n$ acting on $(\SSS,\oml)$ and $(\CCC,\oml)$ by Hamiltonian diffeomorphisms.\\
+The main advantage of introducing pseudo-holomorphic curve techniques is that our setting may apply to actions of other compact, possibly finite, abelian group $A\subset\Ham(M,\om)$.
+For instance, in the companion paper~\cite{Zn_symp}, we use the same framework to determine the homotopy type of the centralizers of most finite cyclic subgroups $\Z_n$ acting on $(\SSS,\oml)$ and $(\CCC,\oml)$ through Hamiltonian diffeomorphisms.\\

+Finally, it is worth pointing out that all the above results on the topology of symplectomorphism groups of rational $4$-manifolds depend crucially on our ability to understand the action of $\Symp$ on the space of compatible almost complex structures.
+Since this analysis relies on properties of $J$-holomorphic curves that are specific to $4$-manifolds, it does not generalize to higher dimensions.\\

-In an effort to make the paper understandable to both equivariant geometers and symplectic topologists, we include more details than would be needed in a document aimed at either audience alone.
+{\it Organization of the paper.} In an effort to make the paper understandable to both equivariant geometers and symplectic topologists, we include more details than would be needed in a document aimed at either audience alone.
 The paper is structured as follows:\\

-In Chapter 2, we recall T. Delzant's equivariant classification of toric actions in terms of moment polytopes, and Y. Karshon's equivariant classifications of Hamiltonian circle actions on $4$-manifolds in terms of labelled graphs.
+In Chapter 2, we recall T. Delzant's equivariant classification of toric actions in terms of moment polytopes, and Y. Karshon's equivariant classification of Hamiltonian circle actions on $4$-manifolds in terms of labelled graphs.
 We then determine all possible toric extensions, up to equivalences, of an arbitrary Hamiltonian circle actions on $\SSS$ and $\CCC$.\\